workonfire/UNO/README.md

 A simple Python implementation of the UNO game.

 ### WARNING: WORK IN PROGRESS.
+It's best to look at the `#TODO` notes inside files.

 To-do features:
 - Easy to use API